 - Cook caramel under low heat until you reach the desired consistency.

-- Feel free to store your caramel sauce in the fridge and lightly reheat when you use it.
+- Store your caramel sauce in the fridge and lightly reheat when you use it.

 - Serving Size: 1 tablespoon